Skip to main content

 This dialog allows specification of temporal parameters for the query.

-Users select where results should appear.
-The Active Cell option places data at the user’s current spreadsheet location.
+Select where results should appear.
+The Active Cell option places data at your current spreadsheet location.

 Adjust the active cell location by clicking on the spreadsheet before selecting Finish.